fusioncharts/dev_centre_docs/chart-guide/gauges-and-widgets/angular-gauge.md

 Click [here](http://jsfiddle.net/fusioncharts/bmpxxz4v/) to edit the above chart.

-## Troubleshoot problems with real time updates
+## Troubleshoot Problems with Realtime Updates

 If the chart renders initially, but does not update in real time, do the following: